hyperledger/fabric-ca/docs/source/users-guide.rst

    To resolve this error, you must enroll again by repeating step 'a'.
 This will issue a new ECert which will be stored in the current database.

+3. When sending multiple parallel requests to a Fabric CA Server cluster that uses shared sqlite3 databases, the server occasionally returns a 'database locked' error.
+This is most probably because the database transaction timed out while waiting for database lock (held by another cluster member) to be released.
+   This is an invalid configuration because sqlite is an embedded database, which means the Fabric CA server cluster must share the same file via a shared file system, which introduces a SPoF (single point of failure), which contradicts the purpose of cluster topology.
+The best practice is to use either Postgres or MySQL databases in a cluster topology.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/